 - 1. The student must be registered as a CANDIDATE with the correct CRN number in order to graduate. - 2.
-Registration as Exam/Degree only: Requires zero credit research hour.
-Thesis must be defended and deposited midterm, i.e. within the first 8 weeks of the semester.
+Registration as Exam (CAND 99300) or Degree (CAND 99200) only: Requires zero credit research hour.
+Thesis must be defended and deposited midterm, i.e., within the first 8 weeks of the semester.
 If the deadline is not met, the Graduate School will register the student automatically to one research credit hour.
 If the student is on an assistantship at this time, the Graduate Coordinator has to change this registration to a minimum of three research credit hours.
 The student is responsible for paying the fee difference towards the extra research credits. - 3.
-Registration as Candidate only: The student registers for the semester they defend the final examination.
+Registration as Candidate (CAND 99100): The student registers for the semester they defend the final examination.